 Accepted?
 Denied?
 Or, Deferred Admission?

 For students applying to college via early action, rolling admissions, or on-site application review, notifications of college admission decisions will be received as early as November or December.
-While applicants are hoping to be accepted, sometimes the admission status you receive is “deferred.”
+While applicants are hoping to be accepted, sometimes the status you receive is “deferred admission.”

 Deferred means that the application will be reviewed again, along with the rest of the applications received during the “regular” admissions schedule.
-So, it’s neither a rejection or an offer of admission, it simply means your application will receive a second review that is yet to come.
+It’s neither a rejection or an offer of admission, it simply means your application will receive a second review that is yet to come.

 While this type of admission deferral is issued by the college or university, did you know you, the student, can also defer an offer of admission?

-If you’re scratching your head, wondering why on earth, after all that work to get admitted, you would ask a college to let you enter a year later, below are a few reasons taking this action may be necessary or a good choice for you.
+If you’re scratching your head, wondering why on earth, after all that work to get admitted, below are a few reasons why deferred admission may be necessary or a good choice for you.

 Some reasons you may decide to defer your offer of admission: